RedHatInsights/rhc-worker-playbook/CONTRIBUTING.md

 - Files should be formatted using `black` before committing changes.
 Again, the GitHub Action tests will fail if a file is not properly formatted.
 - A release branch, `release-0.1` exists for maintaining the 0.1.x branch.
-This branch is intended to maintain RHEL8 compatibility.
+This branch is intended to maintain RHEL8 and RHEL9 compatibility.